interuss/monitoring/monitoring/uss_qualifier/scenarios/astm/utm/subscription_notifications/test_steps/validate_notification_received.md

 If there is any error retrieving these interactions, this check will fail.
 These interactions also include the notifications sent and received by Mock USS.

-## ⚠️ Expect Notification received with expected subscription_id check
+## ⚠️ Expect notification received by USS under test check
 As per **[astm.f3548.v21.SCD0080](../../../../../requirements/astm/f3548/v21.md)**, USSes shall maintain awareness of operational intents relevant to their own ones when they are in the Activated, NonConforming or Contingent states.
 In DSS, there is a subscription associated with an operational intent managed by a USS.
 A USS under test should successfully